-7. Using the Ninja Flame
+7. Using the Sumo19

-The Ninja Flame is controlled via an intuitive touchscreen interface.
+The Sumo19 is controlled via an intuitive touchscreen interface.
 Icons and buttons have been designed and laid out in a specific way to ensure operation is simple and fast.

-The high definition 1920x1200 Home Screen displays all necessary technical and functional information.
+The high definition 1920x1080 Home Screen displays all necessary technical and functional information.

-The menu on the bottom of the screen is 120px allowing a full uncluttered 1920x1080 image to be visible on screen.
 Everything important for operation and adjustment is no more than one touch away.
 Here is how it works: